torchbox/django-pattern-library/README.md

     ]
 ```

+This package is not intended for production.
+It is **highly recommended** to only enable this package in testing environments for a restricted, trusted audience.
+One simple way to do this is to only expose its URLs if `apps.is_installed('pattern_library')`, as demonstrated above, and only have the app installed in environment-specific settings.

 ## Contributing

 See anything you like in here?
 Anything missing?
 We welcome all support, whether on bug reports, feature requests, code, design, reviews, tests, documentation, and more.
 Please have a look at our [contribution guidelines](https://github.com/torchbox/django-pattern-library/blob/master/CONTRIBUTING.md).